pattonsgirl/CS3900-AppSoftwareDev/WebDesign/ProjectUpdate-WebDesign.md

     - Instantiate and utilize Angular's `HttpClient` within the service.
     - **Requirement:** Make actual HTTP requests to demonstrate understanding, even if the endpoints are mock or do not return real data.

+  - **Bonus**
-  - **Honors Only - Inter-Component Communication:**
+    - Inter-Component Communication:
       - Implement a subscription or signal within the service to facilitate communication between sibling components.

-  - **Bonus - Utility Methods:**
+    - Utility Methods:
       - Develop one or more services that include at least **two (2)** commonly reused utility methods.
+    - Note in `PAGE-README.md` if tasking was complete for BONUS credit

 - **Service Consumption:**
   - Correctly declare and inject the service as a dependency within at least **one (1)** component.